Lamb waves: Velocity dispersion

-The zero-order modes
+Zero-order modes

 The symmetrical and antisymmetric zero-order modes deserve special attention.
 These modes have "nascent frequencies" of zero.
 Thus they are the only modes that exist over the entire frequency spectrum from zero to indefinitely high frequencies.
 In the low frequency range (i.e. when the wavelength is greater than the plate thickness) these modes are often called the “extensional mode” and the “flexural mode" respectively, terms that describe the nature of the motion and the elastic stiffnesses that govern the velocities of propagation.
 The elliptical particle motion is mainly in the plane of the plate for the symmetrical, extensional mode and perpendicular to the plane of the plate for the antisymmetric, flexural mode.
 These characteristics change at higher frequencies.

 These two modes are the most important because (a) they exist at all frequencies and (b) in most practical situations they carry more energy than the higher-order modes.

 The zero-order symmetrical mode (designated S0) travels at the "plate velocity" in the low-frequency regime where it is properly called the "extensional mode".
-In this regime the plate stretches in the direction of propagation and contracts correspondingly in the thickness direction.
+In this regime, the plate stretches in the direction of propagation and contracts correspondingly in the thickness direction.
 As the frequency increases and the wavelength becomes comparable with the plate thickness, curving of the plate starts to have a significant influence on its effective stiffness.
 The phase velocity drops smoothly while the group velocity drops somewhat precipitously towards a minimum.
 At higher frequencies yet, both the phase velocity and the group velocity converge towards the Rayleigh wave velocity - the phase velocity from above, and the group velocity from below.